KISDinteractive/fundamentals22w/README.md

 ![A close-up of a Turing Machine](img/Zuse-Z1.jpeg)

 ***Disclaimer:*** *This repo documents an Interaction Design course held at [KISD](https://kisd.de) in the winter term 2022/23.
 In the "sessions" section you can find supporting material to the four sessions for consolidation or rework in case of missed meetings.
-Please keep in mind that the transcript was not written for (scientific) completeness and a reading without participation in the course is of limited value.*
+Please keep in mind that the transcript was not written for (scientific) completeness and that a reading without participation in the course is of limited value.*

 ## Intro